input-output-hk/PSG/docs/source/guides/mail_service_guide_ui.md

 # Mail Service Usage Guide (Mailvelope tool with Gmail)

-It is possible to send encrypted messages with attachment to Mail Service for further storing it in Cardano blockchain.
+It is possible to send encrypted messages with attachments to Mail Service for further storing it in the Cardano blockchain.

-**Pay attention, that in case if you want to use [Mailvelope](https://mailvelope.com/en) with your work account, you need to purchase a full license.
-Otherwise, use your personal account.**
+**Pay attention that if you want to use [Mailvelope](https://mailvelope.com/en) with your work account, you need to purchase a full license.
+Otherwise, use your personal email account.**

 ## Prerequisites

-To save transaction (with message and attachement) you will need:
+To save transaction (with message and attachment), you will need:

 * [Google Chrome](https://www.google.com/chrome/) browser